-Assess your security program's processes and workflows to identify areas where automation and orchestration could be applied to advantage.
+Assess your security program's processes and workflows to identify areas where a security orchestration, automation, and response (SOAR) solution can be applied to you advantage.
 If just starting out, automation may make more sense to pursue initially to get some quick wins and experience before embarking on more complex orchestration projects.
 Research vendor options in this field that may accelerate your organization's operations.

-For instance, organizations may be able to automatically triage events and reduce these events from touch by humans, automatically retrieve related threat intelligence information to speed decision-making, and orchestrate various workflows which allow security teams to focus their energies on more critical and complex initiatives.
+For instance, organizations may be able to automatically triage events and reduce these events from touch by humans, automatically retrieve related threat intelligence information to speed decision-making, and orchestrate various workflows that allow security teams to focus their energies on more critical and complex initiatives.